 Maintenance makes all the difference

 The first thing you need to understand is the relevance of properly maintaining your car.
+So if you own a car similar to a Jeep, consider yourself fortunate because it is a very low upkeep vehicle.
 When talking about value, it’s not like you can just conduct a thorough restoration project and then completely forget about the vehicle.
 Well, technically, you could, but what would be the point?
 Make sure to pay close attention to the way your car is behaving while driven.
 This will give you a clue of what you’re dealing with.
-Second, make sure to schedule your maintenance tasks and projects.
+Second, make sure to schedule your maintenance tasks and projects, and to constantly check for the mopar parts.
 This will make it harder for you to accidentally miss them or forget about them.

 Keep it clean